siran/writing/books/The Emergence of Self/The Emergence of Self - 003 The Imprint.md

 - A concept is an imprint that allows a loop to respond to categories rather than to raw stimuli alone.

 This last point is central.
-Time, space, body, self, other, and value are all imprints in this sense.
-So are color and ideas more generally.
+Time, space, body, self, other, and value can all appear as imprints in this sense.
+So can color and ideas more generally.
+A loop need not carry all of them, and it need not acquire them in any fixed order.
 They are not fundamental objects waiting outside the loop to be discovered whole.
-They are internally carried organizations that help the loop interpret, compress, and steer its experience.
+They are internally carried organizations that, when present, help the loop interpret, compress, and steer its experience.

 The body therefore enters the theory in a new way.
 The loop is not simply the body, and the body is not the primitive condition of the loop.
 The body as